openvex/spec/README.md

 and our [examples repository](https://github.com/openvex/examples) for more information and use cases.

+## How can I check if my OpenVEX document is valid?

+There is a [JSON Schema](https://github.com/openvex/spec/blob/main/openvex_json_schema.json) for the OpenVEX specification.
+You can use tools listed on https://json-schema.org/implementations to check the validity of your OpenVEX document.

 ## OpenVEX Roadmap

 The OpenVEX specification is currently a draft.